jfriedlein/usld_LS-Dyna_Fortran/README.md

 ### cm, lmc
 * array of length (lmc): list that stores the material parameters as set on the card *SECTION_SOLID with length "lmc" as set by the option on the same keyword card.
 Note that currently "lmc" is unfortunately limited to only 40 parameters.

+## Total Lagrangian formulation
+As described herein a total Lagrangian formulation can be used for resultant user element.
+The standard interface however only provides the deformed coordinates and the current increment in the displacements.
+So, you have at first no information on the initial undeformed coordinates or the total deformation.
+The initial undeformed coordinates can be accessed by common-blocks and pointers as detailed in "get_initialNodalCoords_1element_R102.f" inside the UEL_helper.
+This functions accesses the values and return them cleanly.
+Also be aware of some details such as "c$omp threadprivate (/aux33loc/)" to ensure that you can run this function on multiple CPUs.
+I guess the approach of using the undeformed coordinates will fail once remeshing is used.
+However, the how, when and why still needs to be tested.

 ## Generalised interface for use of separate element subroutines
 If you use a separate subroutine for the element formulation or e.g. AceGen to generate the element routine, I can recommend the general interface stated in "usld_e101_generalInterface.f".